 The two basic steps involved in getting a credit card for the first time are to: 1) compare credit card offers designed specifically for people with limited or no credit history; and 2) apply for one with no annual fee, if available – rewards and APRs can be the tiebreaker.

 If you’re at least 21 years old, you can list household income and assets that you have reasonable access to on your credit card application.
-Younger applicants can only list independent income and assets.
-But even having a part-time job should provide enough income to get a credit card for the first time.
+Applicants who are 18-20 years old can only list independent income and assets, but even having a part-time job should provide enough income to get a credit card for the first time.

-High approval odds are one of the most important things to look for in your first credit card.
+High approval odds are among the most important things to look for in your first credit card.
 The sooner you get approved, the sooner you can begin building your credit standing.
 Getting rejected for a credit card sets you back, both in terms of time and possible damage to your limited credit.

 Low fees are another key feature to seek out when getting a credit card for the first time.
 Starter credit cards generally don’t offer rewards or interest rates worth paying high annual or monthly fees for.
 So it’s best to make your first credit card one with a $0 annual fee and always pay your monthly bill in full to avoid interest charges.

-It’s also really important to remember that learning how to get a credit card for the first time and getting approved are only the beginning.
+It’s really important to remember that learning how to get a credit card for the first time and getting approved are only the beginning.
 You also need to use that card responsibly, which means spending within your means, paying your bill on time every month, and keeping your credit utilization below 30%.

 If you can avoid racking up costly credit card debt and hurting your credit score with missed payments, your first credit card will be a huge asset.
 It will add positive information to your major credit reports each month.
 That will gradually improve your credit standing.
 And better credit will make it easier to rent an apartment, buy or lease a car, find a job, get approved for good loans and lines of credit and save on car insurance premiums, among other things.